The Museum of Fire – Penrith

 Ride a fire engine, learn about firefighting and step back in time at the Museum of Fire at Penrith Power Station

-There is free parking on site from 9:30 am to 4:30 pm, located on the right of the driveway behind the toilet block.
+Free parking is available on site from 9:30am to 4:30pm, located on the right of the driveway behind the toilet block, making it an easy stop for Penrith families.

 Opened 7 days a week from 9:30am – 4:30pm